 Why your Supplements and Medications Aren’t Working

-I've noticed recently that one of the main reasons that patients simply don't feel better is because they don't have a solid understanding of what the healing process looks like.
+I’ve noticed recently that one of the main reasons that patients simply don’t feel better is that they don’t have a solid understanding of what the healing process looks like.

-Part of this healing process includes a number of ups and down which can almost seem negative unless you are aware they are coming or trained to identify that they are present.
+Part of this healing process includes a number of ups and downs which can almost seem negative unless you are aware they are coming or trained to identify that they are present.

 Let me give you an example:

 Recently I did a video on the use of CBD oil for the treatment of Hashimoto’s.

 If you haven’t already, I would recommend that you check out the article/video on that topic especially if you have Hashimoto’s.

 But one of the things that I noticed in the comment section was a number of people saying that they tried it and it didn’t work for them.